Code-Institute-Submissions/mortonharbour/README.md

     - Google Fonts is a library of free fonts that can be used.
 The fonts used in the website is linked from Google Fonts.
 - Font Awesome
     - Font Awesome is a library of icons that can be used, there are both free to use and paid for icons.
 The icons used on the website are all from the Font Awesome free to use catalogue.
+- Git
+    - Git is used for version control and it was used to commit files to git regularly so that changes could be tracked and reverted to if required.
+- GitHub
+    - GitHub is a repository hosting service that enables us to upload our git repository and host it online.

 ## Testing